rore78/intro-to-heroku/README.md

-# intro-to-heroku
+# DreamHouse Web App
-DreamHouse Web App
+This application is a mobile web app for DreamHouse Realty.
+It will run on Heroku and use Heroku Connect to get data from Salesforce.